-This information and assessment will be informed from engagement with the Indigenous groups described in Part 2, Section 5 of these guidelines.
-The information sources, methodology and findings of the assessment of paragraph 5(1)(c) effects under CEAA 2012 may be used to inform the assessment of potential adverse impacts of the project on Aboriginal or Treaty rights.
-However, there may be distinctions between the adverse impacts on Aboriginal or Treaty rights and paragraph 5(1)(c) effects under CEAA 2012.
-The proponent will carefully consider the potential distinction between these two aspects and, where there are differences, will include the relevant information in its assessment.
+Each of the above sections will include the perspectives of the Indigenous group.
+This information and assessment will be informed by engagement with Indigenous groups as described in Part 2, section 5 of these guidelines.
+The information sources, methodology and findings of the assessment of paragraph 5(1)(c) effects under CEAA 2012 may be used to inform the assessment of potential adverse impacts of the project on the exercise of Aboriginal or Treaty rights.
+However, there may be differences between the adverse impacts on Aboriginal or Treaty rights and paragraph 5(1)(c) effects under CEAA, 2012.
+The proponent will carefully consider the potential differences between these two aspects and, where there are distinct differences, will include the relevant information in its assessment.

-7. EFFECTS ASSESSMENT
+7. Effects Assessment